|Nutritional Guidelines (per serving)|

 |Dietary Fiber 13g||46%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The best curries are made with the freshest of ingredients (including the spices) and cooked quickly which is why this Cauliflower and Chickpea curry is so, so good plus simple and easy to make.
-A surefire winner.
+The best curries are made with the freshest of ingredients (including the spices) and cooked quick.
+That's why this cauliflower and chickpea curry is so, so excellent plus straightforward to make — a surefire winner.

 In this recipe, elevate the humble British cauliflower to new heights with this vegetarian Cauliflower and Chickpea Curry recipe.
 Not only is the curry recipe quick and easy to make, but it is inexpensive and nutritious.
 This makes the curry perfect for both the main meal, lunch or a side dish for meat - so suits vegetarians and carnivores alike.

 The secret to success with this dish is not to overcook it, especially the cauliflower.

 - 3 cloves garlic (minced)

 - ½ tsp chilli powder